 Once upon a time, the web was awash with third-party clients that let you use Twitter in a way that suited you – as a full-screen, feed-packed extravaganza with multiple skins, or a discreet sidebar alongside your web browser.
 Sadly, those days are over; Twitter decided to crack down hard on developers a few years back, imposing strict API restrictions that broke most clients and drove users back to Twitter’s standard web app.

 The third-party scene isn’t dead, though; thanks to dedicated developers, there are still some great alternatives for users who want to go beyond the basics.
 Twitter has built some alternatives of its own too, so you can choose a client that’s best suited to the way you tweet

 Here’s our pick of the best Twitter apps for Windows – some free and some premium.
 Read on and find out which one is right for you.

-A brilliantly designed Twitter client for Windows that's packed with thoughtful touches
+A brilliantly designed Twitter client that's packed with thoughtful touches

 There’s no free trial of Aeries, but for the price of a cup of coffee, we don’t think you’ll be disappointed.
 For our money, Aeries is the best Twitter client for Windows.